splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/3-control-flow/5-reference/05-3-goto.md

 ![The dangers of using goto, from http://xcd.com/292](https://imgs.xkcd.com/comics/goto.png "The dangers of using goto, from http://xkcd.com/292")
 <div class="caption">Image from <a href="http://xkcd.com/292" target="_blank">XKCD</a>, licensed under <a href="https://creativecommons.org/licenses/by-nc/2.5/">Creative Commons Attribution-NonCommercial 2.5</a> (CC-BY-NC 2.5)</div>

 Seriously, the goto statement isn't something that you are ever likely to need.
-It breaks the sequence of code, and makes it much harder to reads.
+It breaks the sequence of code, and makes it much harder to read.
 If you ever think you need it, there will be other better ways to achieve your goals.

 :::note[Summary]